JunkieOpfer/Giftig/README.md

 </p>

 <p align="center">
-"Giftig MultiTool is a program that has many features, it can activate Windows, install programs etc.
+Giftig MultiTool is a program that has many features, it can activate Windows, install programs etc.
 </p>

 <br><br>